Carcair/welcome-bot/README.md

   - `http://localhost:5000/api/triggers`

 ## Misc
-Follow demonstration at [Link]{ https://welcome-bot-slack.herokuapp.com/messages }
-Connection to application might be slow since we've used free package from heroku.
+Follow demonstration at [Link]{ https://welcome-bot-slack.herokuapp.com/api/messages } , or any other endpoint Connection to application might be slow since we've used free package from heroku.